D1VID3D/D1VID3D/README.md

-- Im a web and bot developer :>
+- Im a web and bot developer *Not currently active at GitHub* :>
+- JS, Java, Python, .NET, Developer

 <!---
 D1VID3D/D1VID3D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.